Explore the last Shangrila Bhutan Tour the country fascinated by Buddhism from Kathmandu, Nepal

 In the evening, visit the Crane Information center and explore Phobjikha valley, the roosting ground of the Rare Black-necked Cranes that fly into the valley from Tibetan plateau in winter.
 Dinner and overnight in Dewachen Guesthouse or similar.

 After breakfast, drive to Thimphu.
 We occasionally stop on the way to take photos.
-Lunch will be served on the way.
-In the evening, free to stroll in the town for shopping and photography.
+Lunch will be served along the way.
+In the evening, feel free to stroll in the town for shopping and photography.

 After breakfast, drive to Paro, then to Satsam Chorten, from there a 2-hour walk till the viewpoint point of the monastery.
 The primary Lhakhang was built around Guru Rimpoche’s meditation cave in 1684 by the Penlop of Paro Gyaltsen Tenzin Rabgay.
 This incredible monastery clings to the edge of a sheer rock cliff that plunges 900 meters into the valley below.
 Legend has it that Guru Padmasambhava, the tantric mystic who brought Buddhism to Bhutan, flew here on the back of a flying tiger, Dorji Drolo, said to be his favorite consort.